 Here’s what you need to know:

-- No exam life insurance is ideal for someone who has mild to moderate rheumatoid arthritis.
+- No exam life insurance options are ideal for someone who has mild to moderate rheumatoid arthritis.

 - The severity of your RA is important to consider.